-Inside MakeUp in LA 2026: Our 3 Takeaways and Favorite Components
+Inside MakeUp in LA: What’s Next For Packaging?
+Conference Takeaways + Favorite Components

-MakeUp in LA is the Super Bowl for beauty professionals.
-This year, Alder Packaging debuted our new Playground Collection, designed around customization and ease of use.
-We also kicked off the week with a private After Hours event alongside Autajon Packaging at Hotel Figueroa, welcoming over 100 guests from across the industry.
+MakeUp in LA is the Olympics for beauty professionals — bringing brands, suppliers, and innovators under one roof.
+This year, Alder Packaging debuted our Playground Collection, previewed exclusive innovation, and co-hosted a private After Hours event with Autajon Packaging at Hotel Figueroa, welcoming over 100 industry guests.

 1. Human Touch